thunder/thunder_schema/documentation.md

 ### Fields

-Existing fields, where you would like to change the producer, e.g. to use a different Drupal field, are very easy, just make your oen definition in the MySchemaSchemaExtension.php.
-Say, you would like to use a different Drupal field for the content field from field_paragraph to field_my_paragraph, you change the producer in your registerResolvers() method to something like this:
+Existing fields, where you would like to change the producer, e.g. to use a different Drupal field, are very easy: Just make your own definition in the MySchemaSchemaExtension.php.
+If you would like to change the Drupal field for the content field from field_paragraph to field_my_paragraph, you change the producer in your registerResolvers() method to something like this: